JAlcocerT/JAlcocerT/content/blog/video-foto-tinker.md

 {{< callout type="warning" >}}
-If you are planning to use Gyroflow for custom video estabilization, make sure that the OA5Pro records without RS modes and Wide!
+If you are planning to use [Gyroflow](#gyroflow) for custom video estabilization, make sure that the OA5Pro records **without RS** modes and **Wide**!
+{{< /callout >}}

  In that way the acelerometer information will be captured in the mp4 file.
-{{< /callout >}}

 ### CLI Tricks

+Just put [your video parts](https://jalcocert.github.io/JAlcocerT/my-action-cam-video-workflow/#ffmpeg) together / silenced / with a given .mp3 audio:

 ```sh
 ## For Tinkering with more video parts